 Pay online to be covered by Payment Protection

 Guest reviews Powered by TripAdvisor

 Add your voice to the conversation about this holiday home and your review will appear on TripAdvisor too.Write a review

-Thank you for your lovely review - have been meaning to try the Thai restaurant myself, thanks for the recommendation!
-Welcome back anytime!
+Thank you for your lovely review - welcome back anytime!
+Thanks again.

 25 Nov 2014

 This is a fantastic apartment in a very interesting historic setting.
 Every aspect of the accommodation is really good.
 There are two super bathrooms, the main bedroom is very large and the other one has bunks and lots of toys and things to keep young children amused.
 The doors open out on to an extensive patio with great views out over the beach.
 Since the November weather was less than perfect we didn't venture out there too often but the Margate air quality is very good and there are plenty of bracing walks in both directions when you leave the property.
 The owners were super helpful when I phoned to say I couldn't get the TV working - the lead was in the wrong socket which was easy to sort out.
 All in all this was by far the best place we've stayed in in 7 years of visiting Margate to visit our disabled son (who stayed with us and loved it too) and we can't wait to return.
 A big thank you for making our long weekend so pleasurable.
 Paul, Wendy and Aaron Newman